toppa/Post-to-Post-Links-II/readme.txt

 Upload to your plugin folder just like any other plugin, and activate.

-If you install the Extensible HTML Editor Buttons plugin, you will need to de-activate and re-active Post-to-Post Links II to enable its HTML editor button.
+If you install the [Extensible HTML Editor Buttons](http://wordpress.org/extend/plugins/extensible-html-editor-buttons/) plugin, you will need to de-activate and re-active Post-to-Post Links II to enable its HTML editor button.

+== Frequently Asked Questions ==

+Please go to [the Post-to-Post Links II page](http://www.toppa.com/post-to-post-links-wordpress-plugin/) for more information</a>.

 == Changelog ==